 An advantage of the present study is that nest occupancy is being assessed in specific barn owl nest sites on an annual basis, so that for any particular year, the proportion of nest sites that successfully produce fledged birds can be used as another measure of barn owl breeding success alongside the nest productivity data.
 Thus 2013 and 2014 were respectively the least and most productive barn owl breeding seasons of the present study.
-Successful nest occupancy was the main factor resulting in this contrast (with 23.2% and 64.5% repectively producing fledglings); as recorded nest productivity values were higher in 2013 and 2014 than in any other breeding season (3.61 and 4.31 respectively; Table 3).
+Successful nest occupancy was the main factor resulting in this contrast (with 23.2% and 64.5% respectively producing fledglings); as recorded nest productivity values were higher in 2013 and 2014 than in any other breeding season (3.61 and 4.31 respectively; Table 3).
 There are very few published studies that consider barn owl nest productivity data in the light of the nest occupancy data.

 It is important to recognise that barn owl nest occupancy and breeding success can vary considerably from year to year for a very wide variety of reasons, including population numbers, prey availability and weather conditions (Toms, 2014).
-For this reason, both the 1982-1985 Barn Owl Survey of Britain and Ireland (Shawyer 1987) and the 1995-97 BTO/Hawk and Owl Trust 'Project Barn Owl' survey (Toms et al., 2001) provided annual UK population estimates over their three- or four-year study periods, thus embracing the more complete 3-4 year cycle of field vole abundance.
+For this reason, both the 1982-1985 Barn Owl Survey of Britain and Ireland (Shawyer 1987) and the 1995-97 BTO/Hawk and Owl Trust 'Project Barn Owl' survey (Toms et al., 2001) provided annual UK population estimates over their 3 or 4 year study periods, thus embracing the more complete 3-4 year cycle of field vole abundance.

 For example, in years when vole numbers are particularly low (such as 2013), many barn owls will remain at or near their winter roosts and will make little attempt to occupy their breeding sites.
-In such years there is every likelihood that many barn owls will simply go unrecorded, and surveys conducted in these years alone (rather than peak years like 2014), are likely to underestimate the population.
+In such years many barn owl pairs will simply go unrecorded, and surveys conducted in these years alone (rather than peak years like 2014), will underestimate the population size.

-The average date for the first egg laid in the nests monitored across the five regions was the 18th May and the 14th April in 2013 and 2014 respectively (Table 3), indicating that the few barn owls which were able to breed in 2013 had delayed their breeding activity on average by 34 days when compared with 2014.
-This, in combination with the high mean 2013 nest productivity would suggest that food availability was a limiting factor for the barn owls at the onset of breeding, but not as the season progressed.
+The average date for the first successful egg laid in the nests monitored across the five regions was the 18th May and the 14th April in 2013 and 2014 respectively (Table 3), indicating that the few barn owls which were able to breed in 2013 had delayed their breeding activity on average by 34 days when compared with 2014.
+This, in combination with the high mean 2013 nest productivity would suggest that for these birds, food availability at the time they would normally start breeding was a limiting factor, that became less so as the season progressed.